curious-containers/curious-containers.github.io/_docs/1040-container-images.md

 There are many ways to build a Docker image.
 In our examples we chose `docker.io/debian:9.5-slim` as a base image, because it is relatively small and dependencies can easily be installed from the Debian package repositories via `apt-get install`.
 A POSIX shell (`/bin/sh`), as it is preconfigured in most images, and a Python3 interpreter (version >= 3.4), must be installed.

-For the image to be used effectively, RED connector commandline application have to be installed.
+For the image to be used effectively, RED connector commandline applications have to be installed.
 In order to use any of the standard connectors provided by the Curious Containers project, a Python3 interpreter must be installed as well.
 Since Docker provides a clean environment by default, we have to set the `PATH` environment variables explicitely.
 Please note, that your own application also needs to be located in a directory which is included in `PATH`.

 Another requirement is, that the application and the RED connectors are executed as user with uid:gid set to `1000:1000`.
 The debian base image does not have such a user configured.
 We can therefore create the first user called `cc`, wich will by default be assigned the uid:gid pair `1000:1000`.
 Please note, that the user's name does not matter.